HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 - Being **strongly confluent**: it has a solid "gas cost" model.

-In a way, HOVM is to Haskell as Haskell is to Scheme.
-It can be seen as a "hyper lazy" runtime.
-A language compiled to HOVM can be as expressive as Haskell, as memory-efficient as Rust, all while having the potential to run in thousands of cores, like CUDA.
-These are extraordinary claims, so I'll back them up with extraordinary evidence.
+In other words, thanks to this elegant underlying model, a language compiled to HOVM can be as expressive as Haskell, as memory-efficient as Rust, all while having the potential to run in thousands of cores, like CUDA.
+If these look like extraordinary claims, that's because they are.
+But don't worry, I'll back them up with extraordinary evidence, and explain how each one of these is possible, in a friendly, intuitive way.

-Note that these things were all true for the old Formality runtime, but, up to until a few months ago, the real-world efficiency was still 20-30x behind GHC, which negated its theoretical advantages.
+If you know me, you'll be aware the idea for HOVM existed before (Formality's old runtime), but, up to a few months ago, the real-world efficiency of its implementations was still 20-30x behind GHC, which negated the theoretical advantages listed above.
 Thanks to a recent breakthrough in the memory layout, we were able to completely redesign the runtime, and reach a peak speed of **2.5 billion rewrites per second** on my machine.
 That's **50x** more than the previous implementation, and enough to compete with GHC.

 Benchmarks
 ----------

+Before we get technical, let's see some benchmarks against Haskell's GHC.
+Note that HOVM's current implementation is a proof-of-concept implemented in about 1 month by 4 part-time devs.
+It obviously can't compete with the most mature functional runtime in the world... or can it?

-I'll present benchmarks against Haskell's GHC, since it is the must mature lazy functional runtime.
-In some benchmarks, HOVM is exponentially faster due to optimality.
-In others, it is faster due to parallelism.
-In others, it is either faster or slower by a constant factor.
-I'm not claiming HOVM is always faster than GHC, today; after all, we're comparing a 1-month prototype to a mature compiler.
-But I **am** claiming its current design is ready to scale, and become the uncontestable fastest runtime in the world.
+In some of the tests below, HOVM obliterates GHC due to optimality; but that's not new.
+After all, a mergesort in Python is faster than a bubblesort in C. What is notable, though, is that even in cases where optimality plays no role, HOVM stands its ground.
+I'm not claiming HOVM is faster than GHC, but I **am** claiming that the current design is ready to scale and become the undisputed fastest runtime in the world.

 Haskell was measured with: